mesuutt/snipper/README.md

     snipper new a b c
     snipper new *.py

-‌By default it reads from STDIN, and you can set a filename with `-f`.
+‌By default, it reads from STDIN, and you can set a filename with `-f` parameter.

     snipper new -f test.py < a.py

-‌Alternatively, you can just paste from the clipboard:
+Alternatively, you can just paste from the clipboard:

     snipper new -P

-snipper creates snippets private by default. ‌Use `-p` to make the gist public:
+Snipper creates snippets as private by default. ‌Use `-p` to make the snippet public:

     snipper new -p a.py

-‌Use `-t` to add title to snippet:
+Use `-t` parameter to add title to snippet:

     snipper new -t "Postgresql notes" postgres.md

-‌If you'd like to copy the resulting URL to your clipboard, use `-c`.
+If you'd like to copy the resulting URL to your clipboard, use `-c` parameter.

     snipper new -c a.py

-And you can just ask snipper to open created snippet on a browser tab with `-o`.
+And you can just ask snipper to open a created snippet on a browser tab with `-o`.

     snipper new -o < a.md

 ### Adding files to existing snippet

-You can add existing file to snippet:
+You can add existing file to a snippet:

     snipper add [snippetId] a.py

-If you don't give snippet id to `add` command, snipper open an fuzzy snippet selection prompt which snippet to add file to.
+If you don't give snippet id to `add` command, snipper opens a fuzzy snippet selection prompt in order to add file to the selected snippet.

     snipper add foo.py

-Also if you don't give a file to snipper, snipper opens a new file with your default editor.
+Also if you don't add a file to snipper as parameter, snipper opens a new file with your default editor.

-After you save and close editor new file will be added to selected snippet.
+After you save and close the editor, new file will be added to selected snippet.

     snipper add

-Also you can read content from clipboard(`-P`) or STDIN with redirecting output to snipper.
+Also you can read content from clipboard by `-P` or by redirecting output from STDIN to snipper.

     cat *.txt | snipper add -f foo.txt snipper add -P

-If you didn't specified file name with `-f` option, `default_filename` config using as the file name.
+If you didn't specified any file name with `-f` option, `default_filename` config will be used as the filename.

 ### Editing snippet files

-You should give path of snippet file for editing.
+You should give the path of a snippet file for editing.

     snipper edit

-If you don't give a path, snipper opens a prompt for file selection with fuzzy search:
+If you don't give any path, snipper opens a fuzzy search prompt for file selection:

     snipper edit Ahg2l/notes.md

 ### Pulling/Syncing snippets

-If you make changes snippets on bitbucket.org website, you can get new changes from Bitbucket with `pull` command
+If you make changes on snippets at bitbucket.org website, you can get these changes from Bitbucket with `pull` command

     snipper pull

-If you disabled auto pushing feature from config file you should sync snippets manually.
+If you disabled auto pushing feature from config file, you should sync snippets manually.
-`sync` pushes unpushed local changes to Bitbucket and pull new changes from Bitbucket if exist:
+`sync` pushes unpushed local changes to Bitbucket and pull the new changes from Bitbucket if any exist:

     snipper sync

-‌See `snipper --help` for more detail.
+See `snipper --help` for more detail.
-Also you can get help for specified command as below:
+Also you can get help for any specified command as below:

     snippet new --help